Cray-HPE/docs-csm/operations/kubernetes/Cert_Renewal_for_Kubernetes_and_Bare_Metal_EtcD.md

    ncn-m# for node in ncn-m00{1..3} ncn-w00{1..3}; do scp /root/$node.kubelet.conf $node:/etc/kubernetes/; done
    ```

-4. Log into each node one at a time and do the following.
+4. Log into each node one at a time and run the following commands:

    1. systemctl stop kubelet.service
    2. rm /etc/kubernetes/kubelet.conf